 Here are a few tips to help you create a good financial plan:

 - Create a budget for everything

 If you are serious about the long life of your startup, we suggest giving the finances of your company, its deserved importance.

 Imagine opening a shop that sells all the required items but nobody ever walks into it.
 The reason for that would be poor or no marketing at all.

 Marketing your business or product or service is the only way for people to know about the new guy in town i.e., you.

-Market research, product development, identifying a customer base, and brand positioning are all functions of marketing.
-As a result, they should all be done way before a product is ready to launch.
+Market research, identifying a customer base, product development, and brand positioning are all functions of marketing.
+Thus, they should all be done way before a product is ready to launch.

 Keeping marketing in mind in the early stages of your business has its own perks.
 Perks like understanding your target audience and getting insights for developing your product sure come in handy.